aragon/connect/docs/advanced/app-subgraphs.md

 When a reducer is run, it’s run in the context of the data source that defined it.
 For example, hooks are triggered by `src/base/Kernel.ts` when the `NewAppProxy` event is detected in an Organization.
 You need to include the missing ABI in `manifest/templates/contracts/Kernel.template.yaml` for it to be available in this reducer.

 As a rule of thumb, if your data source will be triggered by a base Aragon data source \(organization templates, organization factories, etc\), include its ABI in the `manifest/templates/contracts` files.

-### My `callHandlers` aren’t working

-Unfortunately, [The Graph does not support callHandlers in Rinkeby](https://thegraph.com/docs/define-a-subgraph#call-handlers).
-For this reason, our templates avoid them altogether.
-In general, we prefer to code Subgraphs in a way that is compatible with all networks.
-Alternatively, if you have no other choice than to use this feature, consider hosting your own Subgraph.